Give us some details and we'll offer some suggestions

 The more sure proof way to check for and verify a Drilling Contractor's license is to look it up on your state government’s website.
 Most state government websites have this information publicly available and free for anyone who wants to check.
 Alternatively, many third-party websites also collect and publish this information.
 You can also check for a contractor’s license status and license number on the Levelset Payment Profiles.

 Like licenses, permits are public information so you can check for a filed permit on your job by visiting your local county recorder office or county recorder website.
 Permits are public information and you can browse filed permits.
 Alternatively, you can find them on third-party websites like Levelset.
 Wherever you check for permits, be sure to check where the permit information is coming from and how the company is aggregating some of this information.
 The best third-party websites make finding permits easy and have a relationship with the county recorder offices, getting this information directly from the counties.

 Easy to work with.
 Set up a reasonable payment plan.
 Very polite.
-I would call them again in a heartbeat.2 months ago
+I would call them again in a heartbeat.a year ago

 Pick a state